On a conjecture of Pappas and Rapoport: Introduction

-In \cite[\S 4.9.1]{PappasRapoportShtukas}, Pappas and Rapoport construct an analogous diagram at the level of v-sheaves for any integral model $\scrs_K\gx$ which admits a $\mathcal{G}$-shtuka.
+In \cite[Section 4.9.1]{PappasRapoportShtukas}, Pappas and Rapoport construct an analogous diagram at the level of v-sheaves for any integral model $\scrs_K\gx$ which admits a $\mathcal{G}$-shtuka.
 A diagram as in \eqref{Eq:LocalModelDiagram} which recovers the Pappas-Rapoport v-sheaf diagram is called a \textit{scheme-theoretic local model diagram}, \cite[Definition 4.9.1]{PappasRapoportShtukas}.
 Pappas and Rapoport conjecture the existence of scheme-theoretic local model diagrams in general, see \cite[Conjecture 4.9.2]{PappasRapoportShtukas}.
-When $\mathcal{G}$ is a stabilizer (quasi-)parahoric, the existence of a scheme-theoretic local model diagram follows from results of \cite{KisinPappas} and \cite{KisinZhou}; we explain this in detail in Appendix \ref{Appendix:A}.
-In our second main theorem, we prove the conjecture of Pappas and Rapoport (and therefore the conjecture of Kisin and Pappas) for many Shimura varieties of Hodge type when $\mathcal{G}$ is an arbitrary parahoric.
+The following theorem proves their conjecture in many cases, and part (2) verifies the conjecture of Kisin--Pappas in many cases.